What do genital warts look like?

 Female genital warts can appear anywhere around the female genitalia.
 They usually appear on the vulva, which is the area outside the vagina.
 Genital warts in this area usually feel soft as the vulva is warm and moist.

-Female genital warts can also appear around the anus or inside the anus.
+Genital warts can also appear around the anus or inside the anus.
 The skin around your anus is usually drier, so warts in this area may feel hard.
 If you have warts that grow inside your vagina or on the cervix you may need a doctor to do an internal examination.

 Male genital warts